 Deputy Coroner Responsibilities

 The main duties of the deputy coroner are to determine the manner and cause of death, whether natural or violent, as well as to identify the remains.
-This may includes investigative work at the death scene, and it may include interpretation of autopsy results.
+This may include investigative work at the death scene, and it may include interpretation of autopsy results.
 Deputy coroners are not necessarily required to perform autopsies, but may if they are also board certified pathologists.
 Once the case has been solved, it is the deputy coroner's duty to prepare forms such as the deceased's death certificate, plus any additional state or local forms required.

 Deputy Coroner Education Requirements